H1B Visa

 Because of the H1-B visa cap, most applicants must enter the lottery to get one of the limited visas given each year.

-Entering the lottery is a fairly simple process.
-You must register with the United States Citizenship and Immigration Services (USCIS) online even if you already have an online account with them.
+Entering the lottery is fairly simple.
+You must register with the United States Citizenship and Immigration Services (USCIS) online.
+You must do this even if you already have an account with them.

 After this, you must pay the registration fee and complete basic information about yourself and the company sponsoring you for an H1-B visa.